Siege of Bukhara: Siege

 The Shah was caught completely unaware.
 He had anticipated that Genghis would attack Samarkand first, where both his field army and the garrison stationed at Bukhara would relieve the siege.
 The Khan's march through the Kyzylkum had left the Khwarazmian field army impotent, unable to either engage the enemy or help his people.
-Juvaini records that the garrison at Bukhara was commanded by a man named Gür-Khan; Vasily Bartold suggested that this may have been Jamukha, an old friend-turned-enemy of Genghis.
-Most historians consider this unlikely, as Jamukha is believed to have been executed in 1206.
+Juvaini records that the garrison at Bukhara was commanded by a man named Gür-Khan; the early 20th century historian Vasily Bartold suggested that this may have been Jamukha, an old friend-turned-enemy of Genghis.
+Most recent historians consider this unlikely, as Jamukha is believed to have been executed in 1206.

 The major military action of the siege came on the second or third day, when the Sultan's troops, numbering between 2,000 and 20,000, sallied forth; Juvaini records that they were annihilated by the Mongols on the banks of the river:

 The historian Paul Buell notes that the sortie, conducted solely by the Sultan's auxiliary troops and not by the city garrison, may have just been an attempt to flee; he attributes their willingness to leave to the fact that Bukhara was a very recent Khwarazmian conquest, having been taken from the Qarakhanids less than a decade previously.
 On 10 February the town surrendered.
 The only resistance now came from a small band of loyalists in the citadel.
 The citadel was built to the highest specifications, but the Khan had brought experts in siege warfare from China; a breach was made after ten days using incendiary and gunpowder weapons, and the citadel fell on the twelfth day.